mklemmingen/migraine-forecasting-shd/docs/abstract.md

 ### Conclusion

 Pooled AUROC is not a sufficient endpoint for migraine on diary-only data; positive Brier skill survived only for headache at the TabPFN-v2.6 headline cell, and no architecture achieved positive Brier skill for migraine.
-The headache decision-curve net-benefit positivity at low thresholds implies treating essentially every test patient-day at t = 0.05, breaching the ICHD-3 8.2 triptan and NSAID medication-overuse ceilings on 20 of 20 test patients, so the headache forecast quality does not translate into a deployable abortive-medication policy.
+The headache decision curve does not establish clinical utility: positive net benefit establishes superiority to treat-none alone, and at the low thresholds the model flags every test patient-day, so its net benefit equals treat-all's by construction (see the dual-comparator paragraph in the clinical-value section).
+The headache forecast quality therefore does not translate into a deployable abortive-medication policy.
 Development and internal validation on a single 62-patient Korean cohort; we do not recommend clinical deployment.

 ## Keywords